RajatJangra2653/dp-420-cosmos-db-dev/instructions/02-configure-throughput.md

-# Module 2 - Plan and implement Azure Cosmos DB SQL API
+# Lab 02 -Plan and implement Azure Cosmos DB SQL API

-### Estimated Timing: 30 minutes

-## Lab 1: Configure throughput for Azure Cosmos DB SQL API with the Azure portal
+## Lab scenario

 One of the most important things to wrap your head around is configuring throughput in Azure Cosmos DB SQL API.
-To create an Azure Cosmos DB SQL API container, you must first create an account and then a database; in that order.
+To create an Azure Cosmos DB SQL API container, you must first create an account and then a database in that order.
 In this lab, you will provision throughput using various methods in the Data Explorer.
 You will provision throughput either manually or using autoscale, at the database and the container level.

+## Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Create a serverless account.
+- Task 2: Create a provisioned account.

+## Estimated Timing: 30 minutes

+## Exercise 1: Configure throughput for Azure Cosmos DB SQL API with the Azure portal

 ### Task 1: Create a serverless account